Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Walkerville has 15 active public transport stops serving a mix of bus routes.
+Walkerville has 15 active public transport stops, all of which are bus stops.
 These stops are served by 19 different routes that together facilitate 1,714 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically located 167 meters from the nearest stop.
-As a residential area, most commutes are outward-bound.
-Cars remain the dominant mode of transport at 83%, while bus use stands at 10%.
-Vehicle ownership averages 1.1 per dwelling, below the regional average.
+The area's transport accessibility is rated as excellent; residents typically live 167 meters from the nearest stop.
+Most residents commute outwards due to Walkerville being primarily residential.
+Cars remain the dominant mode of transport at 83%, with buses used by 10% of residents.
+Vehicle ownership averages 1.1 per dwelling, which is below the regional average.

-According to the 2021 Census, 15.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 244 trips per day across all routes, equating to approximately 114 weekly trips per stop.
+According to the 2021 Census, 15.4% of residents work from home, a figure that may reflect COVID-19 conditions.
+On average, there are 244 trips per day across all routes, equating to approximately 114 weekly trips per individual stop.

 Frequently Asked Questions - Transport